World Day for Safety and Health at Work: 9 Top Tips for Staying Safe at Work

 4. Take regular breaks

-Staying fresh, alert and taking regular breaks helps to avoid burning out and allows you to concentrate better, especially with tasks that require caution.
+Staying fresh, and alert and taking regular breaks helps to avoid burning out and allows you to concentrate better, especially with tasks that require caution.

 5. Appropriate clothing and protective wear